reeseca90/blog-front/README.md

 - see individual posts and associated comments in both routes
 - Enabling reader comments
 - Integrating user authentication and protected routes on backend
+- User:
-- User create new posts and comments
+  - create new posts and comments
+  - Edit posts
+  - Delete posts
+  - Delete comments

 In progress:
 - Enable as user:
     - Hiding posts
-    - Edit posts
-    - Delete posts
-    - Delete comments
+- Prevent deleting a post if comments exist OR delete all comments at the same time